Get Started with Cisco Optical Network Planner

 CSDL compliance enhancements in Cisco ONP

-• display the last login IP address of the client,
+• display the last login IP address of the client in the user interface,

-• allow setting a passphrase for encrypting credentials during the installation of the LNI application and database, and
+• allow administrators to set a passphrase for encrypting credentials during the installation of the Live Network Import (LNI) application and its database, and

 Table 4.
 Feature History